 How to Get a Quote and File a Claim

 You can get a CarShield extended warranty quote online or over the phone.
-We called in to get the above quotes for this Carshield review and found the experience to be simple, although the representative was persistent when we said we wouldn’t be buying at that time.
+When we called to inquire about the quotes we used in this Carshield review, we found the experience to be simple.
+However, the representative was persistent when we said we wouldn’t be buying at that time.
 The hold time was less than one minute, and the process took about 10 minutes in total.

 Once you have CarShield extended warranty coverage, you can file a claim online or over the phone.
-You can also head to any repair shop certified by the National Institute for Automotive Service Excellence (ASEⓇ), and your mechanic will take care of the details with CarShield after you’ve provided your coverage plan information.
+You can also head to any licensed repair shop certified by the National Institute for Automotive Service Excellence (ASEⓇ) if you experience a mechanical breakdown.
+Your mechanic will take care of the details with CarShield after you’ve provided your plan information.

-Covered repairs will be paid directly to the repair facility, and you will only have to pay a deductible for service.
+CarShield will send direct payment to the repair facility for covered repairs, and you will only have to pay a deductible for service.

 I chose CarShield because I thought they would be different.
 I was assured that the plan they sold me would cover all major repairs.
 My car had a manifold issue that was $2,300.
 I would consider that a major repair.
 When the repair shop contacted CarShield, which by the way took hours on the phone, they informed me that it was not covered.via Trustpilot